mamadyonline/mlops-zoomcamp/README.md

 # mlops-zoomcamp
-Home to my homeworks andn projects from MLOps zoomcamp
+Home to my homeworks and projects from MLOps zoomcamp